ulisesbocchio/titles-reference/README.md

 ![class hierarchy](https://raw.githubusercontent.com/ulisesbocchio/titles-reference/master/hierarchy.png)

+This diagram and the JSON file are for guidance purposes only.
+It is not required to implement exactly the above class hierarchy.

 ### Deliverables
 A zip/rar/tar file (or public github/gitlab repo URL) that contains the source code and a README file with instructions on how to Build, Test and Run the Application and a description of the implemented endpoints and how they are used.